menu

 Occupations and Workforce

 Castine - Penobscot is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Castine - Penobscot is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Castine - Penobscot who work in office and administrative support (11.81%), teaching (10.79%), and management occupations (9.87%).
+There are especially a lot of people living in Castine - Penobscot who work in teaching (13.93%), office and administrative support (11.16%), and management occupations (10.88%).

 Setting & Lifestyle

-One of the nice things about Castine - Penobscot is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Castine - Penobscot is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Demographics

-The per capita income in Castine - Penobscot in 2022 was $32,119, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
-This equates to an annual income of $128,476 for a family of four.
+The per capita income in Castine - Penobscot in 2022 was $35,875, which is middle income relative to Maine and the nation.
+This equates to an annual income of $143,500 for a family of four.
 However, Castine - Penobscot contains both very wealthy and poor people as well.

 The most common language spoken in Castine - Penobscot is English.
 Other important languages spoken here include Italian and Polish.